 Analyzes selected countries.
-Caudillos and dictators, reform and revolution, neocolonialism and
+Caudillos and dictators, reform and revolution, neocolonialism and imperialism, economic growth and development.
+(ESPI/GP)

-Introduction to African History (SO-1)
+HST 260.
+Introduction to African History

 Introductory survey of African history, emphasizing the sub-Saharan region.
 Chief focus is on the precolonial peoples and cultures of the region; attention also given to the nature and impact of the trans-Atlantic trade, European colonization, and the struggle for national independence in the 20th century.
 (ESPIT/GP)